 ** Spout (a Canadian company) is priced in Canadian dollars.
 Spout would meet the CRTC’s e-911 requirements but the LES+Skype would may not, without additional service fees / features added.
 Spout also has a nifty feature called “Callback” which works like a calling card where you call their number first which then calls you back and prompts you to enter the actual number you want to call (billed as an incoming call this way, and connected for a flat-rate 1.1 cents per minute).
 The Callback feature could be used from other phone lines to save on long-distance calls.

 *** Anveo (a UK company) is priced in US dollars.
-Not only does Anveo meet the CRTC’s e-911 requirements but it also offers SMS services (via web console, email-to-SMS or directly via push messages in supporting VoIP clients) which was the deal sealer for me personally, because as much as I try to minimize my monthly texting, I can admit it is an important tool for staying in touch with friends and family; especially while traveling as it is cheaper than the astronomical roaming fees you’d stand to incur if you actually made a call out of your “home region” on a regular cell phone plan.
-On top of all this, Anveo is actually a full-blown hosted IVR solution with call-flows, call-waiting, hold music, visual voicemail, virtual FAX machine & Email-to-Fax, click-to-call web button/widget, a comprehensive API, and lots of other fun features to play with!
+Not only does Anveo meet the CRTC’s e-911 requirements but it also offers SMS services (via web console, email-to-SMS or directly via push messages in supporting VoIP clients) which is likely a deal sealer for me personally, because as much as I try to minimize my monthly texting, I can admit it is an important tool for staying in touch with friends and family; especially while traveling as it is cheaper than the astronomical roaming fees you’d stand to incur if you actually made a call out of your “home region” on a regular cell phone plan.
+On top of all this, Anveo is actually a full-blown hosted IVR solution with call-flows, call-waiting, hold music, visual voicemail, virtual FAX machine & Email-to-Fax, its own Skype integration, click-to-call web button/widget, a comprehensive API, and lots of other fun features to play with!

 MOBILE: Telus voice + data or KOODO (aka Telus)